rfpludwick/unifi-phantom-clients-cleanup/README.md

 entities.
 Manual cleanup in **both** systems is extremely tedious and annoying.
 I have also heard these phantom clients can be caused by hardware running iOS.

 Thus, this project.
-It's my first project in Go, so please, don't judge me too harshly; I know some of the approach here is pretty simplistic.
+It was my first project in Go, so please, don't judge me too harshly; I know some of the approach here is pretty simplistic.
 All it does is logs in to the UniFi Controller, gets the list of clients, and checks them for any network activity or custom name.
 If they have no network activity and no